Kim Yong-nam: Retirement and death

 Kim retired on April 11, 2019, in a government reshuffle, aged 91, after almost 21 years as President of the SPA Presidium and almost 41 years as Party Politburo member (having first been elected to the body in August 1978).
 During the 2022 celebration of the Day of the Foundation of the Republic, he participated in the central concert and banquet which took place in the yard of the Mansudae Assembly Hall.
 In 2024, he attended a ceremony marking the 30th anniversary of Kim Il Sung’s death.

 According to Korean Central News Agency, Kim had been receiving treatment for colon cancer in his hospital bed since June 2024.
 He died from multiple organ failures on November 3, 2025, at the age of 97.
-KCNA also reported North Korean leader Kim Jong Un visited the bier of Kim Yong-nam to express deep condolences over his death.
+KCNA also reported North Korean leader Kim Jong Un visited the bier of Kim Yong-nam at the Sojang Funeral Hall to express deep condolences over his death.
 He was buried at the Patriotic Martyrs' Cemetery in Pyongyang, following a state funeral on November 5.

+List of international trips

+As President of the Presidium of the Supreme People's Assembly, Kim Yong Nam conducted numerous foreign visits to represent the Democratic People's Republic of Korea.